Terriermen for hunt supported by Jacob Rees-Mogg caught ‘blocking badger setts’

 “The hunt are really unpopular in this area and we heard the disgust of plenty of local residents before and during the meet.”

-Shadow environment secretary Steve Reed this week pledged to eliminate foxhunting under the guise of trail-hunting in Labour’s first term in power – closing what is widely considered a “loophole” in the 2004 ban.
+Shadow environment secretary Steve Reed pledged this week to eliminate the practice of foxhunting under the guise of trail-hunting in Labour’s first term in power – closing what is widely considered to be a loophole in the 2004 ban on the sport.

-In December Luke Pollard, a former shadow environment secretary, had said the party would ban the practice in England and Wales.
+In December, Luke Pollard, a former shadow environment secretary, said the party would ban the practice in England and Wales.

-Wildlife TV star Chris Packham had called on Labour, if it wins power, to properly enforce the legal ban on foxhunting after footage emerged of hunt supporters in the Midlands allegedly smashing vehicles.
+Wildlife TV star Chris Packham has previously called on Labour, if it wins power, to properly enforce the legal ban on foxhunting, after footage emerged of hunt supporters in the Midlands allegedly smashing vehicles.

 “They throw live foxes to a pack of dogs to be torn apart and laugh about it,” he posted on social media.
 “They smash people’s vehicles up with impunity.”